 I only started using it three years ago, so a significant amount of my menstrual life was spent travelling with tampons.

-Funny-ish story, but a low point nonetheless.
-When I got back onto the bus (FYI there was obviously nowhere to wash my hands) I has a little self-indulgent cry.
+A funny-ish story, but a low point nonetheless.
+When I got back onto the bus (FYI there was obviously nowhere to wash my hands) I had a little self-indulgent cry.

 The Mooncup can’t drop your PMS cravings (it definitely hasn’t mine) but it can help with your cramps.
 Because it naturally sits lower in your vagina than tampons, the cramps can be less painful.
 I have never really suffered from bad period pains, but the anecdotal evidence is positive for the Mooncup.